Ogwr: History

 It was formed under the Local Government Act 1972 from the urban districts of Bridgend, Maesteg, Ogmore and Garw and Porthcawl, along with Penybont Rural District from the administrative county of Glamorgan.
 The district took its name from the Welsh name of the main river through the district, the River Ogmore (Afon Ogwr).

 In 1996 most of Ogwr became part of Bridgend County Borough, with the Vale of Glamorgan taking the communities of Wick, St Brides Major and Ewenny.

 Ogwr Borough Council

 Ogwr Borough Council was a second tier district council of Mid Glamorgan.
 County councillors were elected from the borough to Mid Glamorgan County Council.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1974 until its abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until its abolition in 1996 was as follows:

 Ogwr Borough Council comprised 58 councillors at its first elections in 1973, elected from 25 wards.
 The final full elections were in May 1991.